The blue oyster mushroom is a beautiful and delicious mushroom. Discover much more about this mushroom, including why and the reasons for growing it

 Blue oyster mushroom grow kit is another option for you

 Interested in how to grow blue oyster mushrooms easily?
 This oyster mushroom growing kit is capable of fruiting up to two pounds of blue oyster mushrooms over the course of three months.
 Simply cut several holes in the side of the bag and the mushrooms will fruit out of the holes.
-Our oyster grow kit is great to grow indoors or outside when temperatures are between 40° F and 80° F. Once the kit is spent use it to inoculate paper waste, coffee grounds, or your compost!
+Any of our oyster grow kits are great to grow indoors or outside when temperatures are between 40° F and 80° F. Once the kit is spent, use it to inoculate paper waste, coffee grounds, or your compost!
 You will know the kit is ready for the compost, paper waste of coffee grounds when the block has broken apart and is starting to crumble.
 You will be able to still grow some mushrooms at this time, although the yields will be smaller.

 Blue oyster mushroom recipes: Two tasty options for you

 I like to saute blue oysters for a simple but tasty dish.
 Here are the ingredients and steps to a simple blue oyster mushroom recipe.

 - 6 ounces of blue oysters